Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition: Introduction

 One fundamental problem in economics is the pricing of an asset paying a stochastic cash flow with no natural termination point, such as a sequence of dividends.
 In discrete-time no-arbitrage environments, the equilibrium price process $\{P_t\}_{t \geq 0}$ associated with a dividend process $\{D_t\}_{t \geq 1}$ obeys

-where $\{M_t\}_{t\geq 1}$ is the pricing kernel or one period stochastic discount factor process of a representative investor.\footnote{See, for example, \cite{rubinstein:1976}, \cite{ross:1978}, \cite{kreps1981arbitrage}, \cite{hansen_richard:1987} or \cite{duffie2001dynamic}.
+where $\{ M_t\}$ is the sequence of single period stochastic discount factors.\footnote{See, for example,~\cite{kreps1981arbitrage}, \cite{hansen_richard:1987} or~\cite{duffie2001dynamic}.
 Here and below, prices are on ex-dividend contracts.
-Cum-dividend contracts are a simple extension to what follows.} Two questions immediately arise in connection with these dynamics: \begin{enumerate} \item[1.]
+(Cum-dividend contracts are a simple extension.)} Two questions immediately arise in connection with these dynamics: \begin{enumerate} \item[1.]
 Given $\{D_t, M_t\}_{t \geq 1}$, does there exist a unique equilibrium price process? \item[2.]
 How can we characterize and evaluate such prices whenever they exist? \end{enumerate}

-Although these questions have been the subject of intensive analysis in the past, the number of settings where we lack a clear picture is rising rather than falling.
-The main reason is that models of dividend processes and state price deflators have become more sophisticated in recent years, in an ongoing effort to better match financial data and resolve outstanding puzzles in the literature (see, e.g., \cite{campbell1999force}, \cite{barro:2006}, or \cite{bansal2004risks} and subsequent iterations of these models).
-This complexity makes questions 1--2 increasingly challenging to address, especially in quantitative applications with discount rates that are close to the growth rates of underlying cash flows.\footnote{Throughout this paper, we consider only fundamental solutions to the asset pricing problem \eqref{eq:pd}, setting aside rational bubbles (see, e.g., \cite{santos_woodford:1997}).} In general there have been few sufficient conditions proposed that (a) imply existence and uniqueness of equilibrium prices, (b) are weak enough to be useful in modern quantitative analysis, and (c) are practical to implement in applied settings.
+These questions have become more pressing for two reasons.
+First, models of dividend processes and state price deflators are becoming more sophisticated, in an ongoing effort to better match financial data and resolve outstanding puzzles (see, e.g., recent iterations of the models in \cite{campbell1999force}, \cite{barro:2006}, or \cite{bansal2004risks}).
+This complexity makes questions 1--2 challenging, especially in quantitative applications with discount rates close to the growth rates of underlying cash flows.
+There have been few sufficient conditions proposed that (a) imply existence and uniqueness of equilibrium prices, (b) are weak enough to be useful in modern quantitative analysis, and (c) are practical enough to implement in interesting applied settings.

+The second reason that questions 1--2 have become more pressing is the accumulating evidence that nonlinearities embedded in the original models matter for quantitative analysis.
+For example,~\cite{pohl2018higher} and \cite{lorenz2020nonlinear} show that the log-linearization techniques used to solve asset pricing models can lead to large distortions in the equity premium and price volatility.
+These findings increase the need for practical methods for investigating the underlying structure of modern asset pricing models.

-To address this absence, we introduce a condition for existence and uniqueness of equilibria that is both weak enough to hold in realistic applications---in fact necessary as well as sufficient, and hence as weak as possible---and practical in the sense that testing the condition focuses on a single value.
-The value in question is the \emph{stability exponent}
+In this paper, we introduce a condition for existence and uniqueness of equilibria that is both weak enough to hold in realistic applications---in fact necessary as well as sufficient---and practical in the sense that testing the condition focuses on a single value.
+This value is referred to below as the \emph{stability exponent}.
+To illustrate key ideas, consider the case of stationary dividend growth, which is the standard assumption in quantitative applications.
+Seeking a stationary price-dividend ratio, we rewrite (\ref{eq:pd}) as